The Sydney Tribunal Office manages matters in relation to:

 A divorce is a civil act that claims to dissolve a valid marriage.
-From a civil legal perspective, a marriage existed and was then dissolved.
-The Catholic Church,following the teaching of Jesus, does not recognize the ability of the State to dissolve any marriage by divorce.
+In civil law, a marriage existed and was then dissolved.
+The Catholic Church,following the teaching of Jesus, does not recognise the ability of the State to dissolve any marriage by divorce.

 An annulment, on the other hand, is an official declaration by a Church Tribunal that what appeared to be a valid marriage was not actually one (i.e that the marriage was in fact invalid).
-While a civil divorce dissolves an existing marriage, an annulment declares that a marriage bond never existed in the first place.
+While a civil divorce dissolves an existing marriage, an annulment declares that a permanent binding union never came into existence.

 While the process of seeking a declaration of nullity may be challenging at times, many people have found it can help in the healing process following the breakdown of a marriage.

 Importantly, an annulment does not declare that the spouses never really loved each other, nor that the divorce was more the fault of one party than the other, nor that one party is a better Catholic than the other.
 The important thing to remember in initiating the process is that our experienced staff care about what has happened to you.